dev-uzair/alraheem-motors/README.md

 # Al-Raheem Motors
-Al-Raheem Car Rental is a React & Firebase based application for storing the record of rental cars customers and as a name suggest this application is for car  rental shop in Burewala.
-Check prototype on [ Behance ](https://www.behance.net/gallery/141178675/Al-Raheem-Motors) and this web app is live on [ Al-Raheem Motors ](https://www.alraheemmotors.com/)
+This is a React & Firebase based application for storing the record of rental car customers and this application is a paid project and specifically build for a local shop in Burewala city.
+Check prototype on [ Behance ](https://www.behance.net/gallery/141178675/Al-Raheem-Motors) and this is live on [ Al-Raheem Motors ](https://www.alraheemmotors.com/).

 <p align="center">